This is not a post about hiking.

 It’s been a big 16 months.
-I’ve gone from living in a share-house and having lots of time on my hands, to living with (and learning to be a step-dad to) two young children.
-Not to mention that I’ve researched and co-authored a book in that time as well.
-Life has been hectic, and finding my groove has proved a major challenge.
+I’ve gone from living in a share-house and having lots of time on my hands to living with (and learning to be a step-dad to) two young children.
+Not to mention that I’ve researched and co-authored a book during that time as well.
+Life has been hectic and finding my groove has proved a major challenge.

 The kidlets and I bonded even more quickly than I could’ve hoped for.
 We almost instantly felt like a family.
 We grew closer by the day and, of course, they became my first priority.
 All the while, diet, exercise, sleep, and finding time and energy to go for a hike were sliding steeply down life’s mountainous priority list.
 It wasn’t long before my energy levels reached an all-time low.